 - In one episode of Rugrats, the babies have wandered off (of course) during a relative's wedding.
 Stu and Didi wander into another wedding looking for them, and Stu accidentally catches the bouquet.
 Didi throws it back, yelling "He's already married!"
 Bridesmaid pile-up ensues, of course.

 - Batman: The Animated Series: Bruce Wayne, having caught the garter, chats up the woman who caught the bouquet and strikes up a romance with her.
 She turns out to be part of a plot by Poison Ivy to Take Over the World.

 - Played with when Bender attends his own (fake) funeral and throws his bouquet of flowers when he angrily storms out.
 It lands in the Professor's lap, and Amy playfully says she knows whose funeral they'll be attending next, causing the professor to giggle.

 - Played with in the second movie/OVA, The Beast with a Billion Backs.
-During Amy and Kif's Fonfon Rubok (Basically Kif's species's equivalent of marriage), Kif pulls out a bunch of blood vessels shaped a bouquet from his belly and throws it.
+During Amy and Kif's Fonfon Rubok (basically the equivalent of marriage for Kif's species), Kif pulls out a bunch of blood vessels shaped like a bouquet from his belly and throws it.
 It ends up landing on Fry and his then-girlfriend Colleen, who share a lovey-dovey moment... which is promptly ruined by Zoidberg eating the bouquet.